jburguete/mpcotool/README.md

 > x (number of estimates)

   Both methods require also:
-    * nsteps: number of steps to perform the gradient based method,
+    * nsteps: number of steps to perform the direction search method,
     * relaxation: relaxation parameter,

   and for each variable:
-    * step: initial step size for the gradient based method.
+    * step: initial step size for the direction search method.

 * **genetic**: Genetic algorithm.
 It requires the following parameters:
   * *npopulation*: number of population.